Course code: #3090

 Skilled business analysts are highly valued in industries across the globe.

-You will undertake a foundation year that covers all core disciplines of business, giving you a solid understanding of issues facing organisations today.
+You will undertake a foundation year covering all core business disciplines, giving you a solid understanding of issues facing organisations today.

-From your second year, you will major in Business Analytics and develop the skills to become a strategic business problem solver and be an essential part of decisions made across the entire business lifecycle.
+From your second year, you will major in Business Analytics, develop the skills to become a strategic business problem solver and be an essential part of decisions across the entire business lifecycle.

 You will also undertake a final-year capstone subject that lets you apply everything you have learned in collaboration with students from other disciplines.